 Here are the latest COVID-19 case numbers confirmed Tuesday in Washington

-The Washington state Department of Health reported 1,352 new cases of COVID-19 and 19 deaths Tuesday.
+The Washington state Department of Health reported 1,236 new cases of COVID-19 on Tuesday.
+Due to data processing problems, the state was unable to update deaths.

-Statewide totals from the illness caused by the coronavirus are 303,482 cases and 4,167 deaths.
-Those numbers are up from 301,194 cases and 4,148 deaths Monday.
-The case total includes 13,314 cases listed as probable.
+Statewide totals from the illness caused by the coronavirus are 314,692 cases and 4,316 deaths.
+Those numbers are up from 313,456 cases and down from 4,318 deaths Monday.
+The case total includes 14,674 cases listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.